alf149/myfiles/README.md

 My bash_aliases

-mycrt to find and show active certs for a domain
+script/mycrt to find and show active certs for a domain